Swamp Fox Murals | Francis Marion Trail | Revolutionary War, Southern Campaigns | Clarendon County, SC

 Palmetto Trail From the mountains to the sea

-“See wildlife at its best” Bridge over Santee River & Lake Marion newly opened to walkers, Palmetto Trail connected again
+“See wildlife at its best” Bridge over Santee River and Lake Marion newly opened to walkers, Palmetto Trail connected again

 Woods Bay State Park